What is Polycystic Ovarian Syndrome (PCOS)?

 - you have many more follicles (the fluid-filled pockets on the ovaries that release the eggs when you ovulate)

 Having polycystic ovaries does not mean that you have PCOS.
-PCO is a variation of normal ovaries, while PCOS is disorder linked to unbalanced hormone levels.
+PCO means your ovaries are slightly different from most women's ovaries, while PCOS is disorder linked to having hormone levels that are not balanced.

-Having polycystic ovaries does not mean that you have PCOS.
+Having PCO does not mean that you have PCOS.
 To be diagnosed as having PCOS you would have PCO and some of the following symptoms:

 - irregular periods or none

 - difficulty losing weight or rapid weight gain